-What this CrawlTopology does is very simple : it keeps a list of URLs in a spout which emits them on the topology.
+What this CrawlTopology does is very simple : it gets URLs to crawl from a URLFrontier instance and emits them on the topology.
 These URLs are then partitioned by hostname to enfore the politeness and then fetched.
 The next bolt (SiteMapParserBolt) checks whether they are sitemap files and if not passes them on to a HTML parser.
 The parser extracts the text from the document and passes it to a dummy indexer which simply prints a representation of the content onto the standard out.
-The last component of the topology gathers information about newly discovered URLs (as part of the parsing bolts) or changes to the status of the URLs emitted by the spout (redirections, errors, success) and adds that to the data structure held in memory by the spout.
+The last component of the topology gathers information about newly discovered URLs (as part of the parsing bolts) or changes to the status of the URLs emitted by the spout (redirections, errors, success) and sends these back to URLFrontier.

 Of course this topology is very primitive and its purpose is merely to give you an idea of how StormCrawler works.
 In reality you'd use a different spout and index the documents to a proper backend.
 Look at the external modules to see what's already available.
 Another limitation of this topology is that it will work in local mode only or on a single worker.

 You can run the topology in local mode with :

 The WIKI pages contain useful information on the components and configuration and should help you going further.

 If you want to use StormCrawler with Elasticsearch, the tutorial below should be a good starting point.